-- Important Provisions Related To 37th Amendment Of Indian Constitution
+- Important Provisions related to the 37th Amendment of the Indian Constitution

 - Present Status

-Important Provisions Related To 37th Amendment Of Indian Constitution
+Important Provisions related to the 37th Amendment of the Indian Constitution

 Part VIII of the Indian constitution deals with the Union Territories.
 37th constitutional amendment act substituted “Arunachal Pradesh” in Articles 239A and 240.

-Under the State of Arunachal Pradesh Act, 1986 the above said amendment of articles were deleted and the country’s north-easternmost Union Territory was given full statehood on 20 February 1987.
+Under the State of Arunachal Pradesh Act, 1986 the above said amendments of articles were deleted and the country’s north-easternmost Union Territory was given full statehood on 20 February 1987.

 You Might Also Like – 36th Amendment Of Indian Constitution